gurunandan-bhat/fcg/content/_index.md

 draft = false
 +++

+# We are &hellip;

-The Film Critics Guild, India’s first registered association of film critics, is a geographically diverse cross-section of professionals who have come together to streamline the ethical and quality standards for film criticism in the country.
+&hellip; India’s first registered association of film critics &mdash; a geographically diverse cross-section of professionals &mdash; who have come together to streamline the ethical and quality standards for film criticism in the country.

 With India’s most credible critics &ndash; representing print, radio,